nealfennimore/CS-GY-6903-Applied-Cryptography/project5/README.md

 docker cp $(docker ps --filter="ancestor=nginx-mtls" --filter="status=running" -q):/EasyRSA-3.1.7/pki/private/client.p12 /tmp/client.p12
 ```

+Start wireshark and have it listen on loopback.
+You'll probably need root privileges to do so.
+Start the packet capture.

 Use the client cert with curl.
 This should return a 200 status code.

 ```sh